 Here are a few options to relieve the tension and work on ROM:

-- Wrist circles - five in each direction, slowly.
+- Wrist circles - five reps in each direction, slowly.

 - Wrist waves - clasp hands together and do the wave with full flexion/extension 10 times.